qwerwasd123123/learngit/readme.txt

-you are a good people
+you are a good men